-We are in week four of our series on Cognitive Biases and why evaluators need to be aware of them.
+We are in week five of our series on Cognitive Biases and why evaluators need to be aware of them.
 This week we will look at a subset of confirmation bias known as the Backfire Effect.

 Have you ever had a meeting with a client where you present the findings that perhaps show their project is not achieving the results they aimed for, and instead of accepting your findings the client begins to defend their project?
 In fact, the data you present causes them to justify more and more how the project is successful?

 That is what is called the Backfire Effect.
 The Backfire Effect is

 “a cognitive bias that causes people who encounter evidence that challenges their beliefs to reject that evidence, and to strengthen their support of their original stance”.1